-- 1. Pre-schedule all vacation time use. -Vacation leave shall be requested as far in advance as possible and is subject to CGBGreen Bank's operating needs. - 2.
-Pre-schedule all absences, if possible. -You should attempt to schedule all absences (including late arrivals and early departures) in advance with your supervisor.- Pre-scheduled and approved use of sick and other types of leave, such as vacation, a doctor's visit, or a funeral, will not be counted as an unscheduled occasion of absence. - 3.
-Unscheduled absences. -If it is not possible to pre-schedule an absence (including a late arrival or early departure), you must: - \circ notify your supervisor within a $\frac{1}{2}$ hour of the start of the workday. - give the reason for the absence. - o give an estimate of how long the absence will be.
+- 1. Pre-schedule all vacation time use.
+Vacation leave shall be requested as far in advance as possible and is subject to the Green Bank's operating needs. - Pre-schedule all absences, if possible.
+You should attempt to schedule all absences (including late arrivals and early departures) in advance with your supervisor.
+Prescheduled and approved use of sick and other types of leave, such as vacation, a doctor's visit, or a funeral, will not be counted as an unscheduled occasion of absence. - 3.
+Unscheduled absences.
+If it is not possible to pre-schedule an absence (including a late arrival or early departure), you must: - o notify your supervisor within a 1⁄2 hour of the start of the workday. - give the reason for the absence. - o give an estimate of how long the absence will be.